Some schools with crumbling concrete may have to be demolished, experts warn

 But No 10 said that the four schools were the only ones completed under that “specific programme” and other work had been done under other schemes.

-As part of £1.8bn given to rebuilding and repairs this year, the DfE said £1.1 billion had to the School Condition Allocations (SCA) for councils to invest, while a further £450m went to the Condition Improvement Fund for urgent repairs and maintenance of academy trusts and sixth-form colleges.
+As part of £1.8bn given to rebuilding and repairs this year, the DfE said £1.1bn had to the School Condition Allocations (SCA) for councils to invest, while a further £450m went to the Condition Improvement Fund for urgent repairs and maintenance of academy trusts and sixth-form colleges.

 Join our commenting forum